ADVERTISEMENT

 FND and Trauma

-It is important to understand that while many people diagnosed with FND (Functional Neurological Disorder) may not have a past history of psychological problems, some may.
+It is important to understand that while many people diagnosed with FND (Functional Neurological Disorder) may not have a past history of psychological problems, some will.
 I have saved this point for the end because the negative connotation of being associated with psychological problems can sometimes detract from the overall comprehension of FND and its complexities.
-It is essential to acknowledge that FND can occur in individuals with or without a background of psychological issues.
-I truly believe this is because the underlying causality of FND is the alteration of the nervous system.

 Hope for Functional Neurological Disorder (FND)